techwork2026/iam-lab/labs/06-Logs-Investigation/day-06-logs.md

 The absence of sign-in logs indicates that no authentication attempts were made within the selected time range.

-This suggests the issue is not related to failed authentication or access denial, but rather one of the following:
+This suggests the issue is not related to authentication failure but may be due to:

-- The user has not attempted to sign in
+- The user not attempting to log in
-- The user may be using incorrect login methods or endpoints
+- Incorrect login methods or endpoints
-- The login attempt may fall outside the selected time window
+- Activity outside the selected time window

-Based on this data, the issue is likely user-side rather than a system or IAM configuration problem.
+This points to a likely user-side issue rather than an IAM system failure.
 ---

 ### Outcome